AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

   - at least one name denotes an object renaming declaration, and the other is a potential alias with the object_name denoting the renamed entity.

-[TBD: Given the declaration "S : String (1 ..
-3);", it seems wrong that The names "S" and "S(1)" are not potentially aliases, but the names "S(1..3)" and "S(1)" are potential aliases.
-It seems like the latter pair should not be potential aliases.
-Perhaps we want to eliminate the slice/indexed case from the preceding list and then, in the next item, replace "is neither a slice nor an indexed component" with "is not a slice"]

-[Expository: In cases described later, checks are performed at runtime to ensure that the states of potentially overlapping names are consistent.]

 Two names N1 and N2 are said to *potentially overlap* if
   - some prefix of N1 is a potential alias of N2 (or vice versa); or